elikaranja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 20-hiago creates a script that removes all letters c and C from input.\
 File 21-reverse creates a script that reverse its input.\
 File 22-users_and_homes creates a script that displays all users and their home directories, sorted by users.\
+File 100-empty_casks creates a script that finds all empty files and directories in the current directory and all sub-directories.\